 Each error has an error number associated with it.
-When a particular error occurs, its number is placed in a variable called ERR.
-A full list of error numbers is given in Appendix B.
+When a particular error occurs, its number is placed in a variable called ERR (these numbers are guaranteed to remain the same).
+A full list of error numbers is given in Appendix C - Error messages.

 In the example above, the error handling procedure tests for error 22 which is the Logarithm range error.
 If it was this error which occurred, it is dealt with appropriately.
 If a different error occurred, the program executes the REPORT instruction which prints out the error message and then prints the number of the line where the error occurred which is given in the function ERL.
 Then it executes the END to end the execution of the program.
-Trapping all errors is not necessarily a good idea since you then would not be able to press <Esc>, which is treated as an error, to stop the program.
+Trapping all errors is not necessarily a good idea since you then would not be able to press Esc, which is treated as an error, to stop the program.